SegataLab/viromeqc/README.md

 *Please Note:*
 You can pass more than one file as input (e.g. for multiple runs or paired end reads).
 However, note that you can process only one sample at a time with this command.
 If you want to parallelize the execution, this can be easily done with [Parallel](https://www.gnu.org/software/parallel/) or equivalent tools.

+You can try the test example (`test/test.sh`) which analyzes 10'000 reads from the sample SRR829034.
+This should take approximately 1 or 2 minutes.

 Parameters: